Trail Guide Training at TLC

 You must attend at least four of the six on-trail sessions, including the two required sessions in the first week.
 These trainings are to help expose you to trails at TLC preserves as well as give you examples of how to lead a group on trail.
 Each training will cover points of interest at the preserves, cover general safety on trail, and go over land use history and current TLC projects.
 After training, you will shadow a Hike Leader on a TLC guided hike to complete the program.

-- Join TLC Volunteer and Outreach Associate, Amaya Horner, at White Pines Nature Preserve to learn about the preserve’s history and explore the unique microclimate caused by the Rocky and Deep rivers.
+• Join TLC Senior Education and Outreach Manager, Kayla Ebert, at White Pines Nature Preserve to learn about its land use history and explore the unique microclimate caused by the Rocky and Deep rivers.

-- Join Senior Education and Outreach Manager, Kayla Ebert, to explore Johnston Mill Nature Preserve.
-We will learn about Johnston Mill’s land use history, common plants found at the preserve, and Kayla’s favorite trails to lead programs on!
+• Join Education and Outreach staff, Amaya Horner and Meera Butalia to explore Johnston Mill Nature Preserve.
+We will learn about Johnston Mill’s land use history, common plants found at the preserve, and our favorite trails to lead education programs on!

 As we schedule experts for in person trainings here are examples of past offerings: